 Offer a Competitive Buyer's Agent Commission

-Check your listing agreement to determine if your listing agent is splitting the commission you're paying at least 50/50 with the buyer's agent.
+Check your listing agreement to determine whether your listing agent is splitting the commission you're paying at least 50/50 with the buyer's agent.
 It's your money, which means you can direct which funds go where.

 Increase Traffic Through Market Exposure